Career Experience Events for Students

-- Provide your own transportation to and from the internship site.
+- Be prepared to have provide your own transportation to and from the internship site.

-Resume Writing/Critiquing & Interview Preparation - Students may participate in a resume lesson in their classes or one-on-one with the Academy Career Experience Specialist or an Academy Support Team member in order to develop a generic resume which they may customize throughout the school year as they attain new skills and experiences.
+Resume Writing/Critiquing & Interview Preparation - Students may participate in a resume lesson in their classes or one-on-one with the Academy Career Experience Specialist or an Academy Support Team member in order to develop a resume which they may customize throughout the school year as they attain new skills and experiences.

 Workshops focused on refining the resume and developing other Workplace Readiness Skills may be offered throughout the year.

 Volunteers from business and industry may provide coaching for improvement of interview skills and resume critique in Mock Interview workshops.

 Resources are also available through Schoology in the Edison HS Academy class for students to access for self-directed resume creation and interview preparation.

 Individual Career Counseling - Students may request assistance in determining career direction through career counseling sessions with the academy career experience specialist or at their base school in the College and Career Center.
 These sessions may include taking career assessments of interests and work values, examining skills and aptitudes, and identifying the outlook for specific careers/career opportunities.